-Management has evaluated subsequent events through December 18, 2020, the date the financial statements were available for issuance, and other than as noted above, has determined that no additional disclosures are necessary.
+Subsequent Events: Management has evaluated subsequent events through February 2, 2022, the date the financial statements were available for issuance, and has determined there are no subsequent events to be reported in the accompanying financial statements.

 3. Fair Value Measurements: